 How to Save Money at Walmart

-A great way to save money on groceries is to buy frozen vegetables.
-They are often frozen at the peak of freshness and last longer than fresh produce.
-If you’re looking to save money, Walmart has a ton of frozen vegetables to choose from, all which come at a great price and last for a long time when frozen.
+(4) Buy frozen produce: A great way to save money on groceries is to buy frozen produce.
+These fruits and vegetables are frozen at the peak of freshness and last longer than fresh produce.
+Some Walmart frozen produce contains “may contain wheat” warning labels.
+Please read all labels carefully.